MKrause-CyberSec/Red-vs-Blue-Project/README.md

 In the attack, I found a secret folder.
 I looked at that interaction between these two machines.

-There were 68,112 requests that were made to this directory?
-At 00:35am on 28/02/2022 from which IP address(es)?
+There were 6,197 requests that were made to this directory?
+At 00:35am on 26/05/2020 from 192.168..1.105.

-- On the dashboard you built, a look at your `Top 10 HTTP requests [Packetbeat] ECS` panel:
+- On the dashboard, the `Top 10 HTTP requests [Packetbeat] ECS` panel:

    ![](Images/Top-folders.png)

-- In this example we can see that this folder was requested `6,197` times.
+- In this example the /company_folder/secret_folder was requested `6,197` times.
+The folder contains webdav.

-Which files were requested?
-What information did they contain?

 - We can see in the same panel that the file `connect_to_corp_server` was requested `3` times.

-What kind of alarm would you set to detect this behavior in the future?

-- We could set an alert that goes off for any machine that attempts to access this directory or file.
+- An alarm will need to be set that goes off if any attempt to access the directory or file is made.

-Identify at least one way to harden the vulnerable machine that would mitigate this attack.

-- This directory and file should be removed from the server all together.
+- The directory and file should be removed from the server all together.

 #### 3. Identify the Brute Force Attack

-After identifying the hidden directory, you used Hydra to brute-force the target server.
-Answer the following questions:
+I then used Hydra to brute-force the target server.

-Can you identify packets specifically from Hydra?

-- Yes, if you are using the search function `url.path: /company_folders/secret_folder/` will show you a few conversations involving this folder.
+- You can then see the packets from hydra by using the search function `url.path: /company_folders/secret_folder/` will show you a few conversations involving this folder.

-- In the `Discovery` page, search for: `url.path: /company_folders/secret_folder/`.
+- In the `Discovery` page, I searched for: `url.path: /company_folders/secret_folder/`.

-Look through the results and notice that `Hydra` is identified under the `user_agent.original` section:
+I Looked through the results and notice that `Hydra` is identified under the `user_agent.original` section:

   ![](Images/Hydra-Evidence.png)

-How many requests were made in the brute-force attack?
-How many requests had the attacker made before discovering the correct password in this one?

 -   In the `Top 10 HTTP requests [Packetbeat] ECS` panel, we can see that the password protected `secret_folder` was _requested_ `6209` times, but the file inside that directory was only requested `3` times.
 So, out of `6209` requests, only `3` were successful.

-   **Note:** Your results will differ.

    ![](Images/secret-folder.png)